quentinbutler/okta-auto-archive-slack-tool/README.md

 ## TLDR

-Every month a flow will run where if a channel has inactivity for more than 120 days then it will be archived.
+Every month a flow will run where if a channel has inactivity for more than x days then it will be archived.

+#### I highly suggest testing in a sandbox environment before moving to production.

 ![Slack Auto-Archive  (1)](https://user-images.githubusercontent.com/87619174/147167717-bc3d3522-3977-4484-9094-3e2fdf672d30.png)